PhD Research, Heriot Watt University

 My ongoing PhD research explores the contributions of operating and embodied energy associated with fabric first retrofits.
 I use a modelling approach to determine operating energy for typical UK dwellings both before and after a theoretical retrofit, using specific interventions and products.
 The embodied energy associated with the retrofit is then derived based on the specification and using existing EE databases.
 From this, a balance of OE and EE can be established, which can be used to adjust the design to reduce LCE, or to generate a dataset for comparison between projects.

-The literature review phase of my research, recently published in Energy & Buildings (access a free copy online soon!), has highlighted some particular challenges with utilising LCEA in retrofit design.
+The literature review phase of my research, recently published in Energy & Buildings (access via Science Direct), has highlighted some particular challenges with utilising LCEA in retrofit design.
 LCEA, by virtue, focuses on such a broad remit that it fails to provide the necessary details for choosing the best fabric first approach.
 It often conflates building fabric with energy supply, appliances and décor, or other elements of the building which do not contribute to its thermal performance, such as an unheated garage.
 This makes it difficult to relate thermal performance life cycle impacts to those arising from material choices and retrofit design.
 Moreover, a lack of consistency in LCEA approaches leads to results which cannot be compared between different buildings, such as life span, building area or spatial unit.
 The lack of comparability means that we cannot benchmark our progress in reducing LCE, which raises the question of are we learning anything meaningful from LCEA?

 My review concludes that in order to ensure that an analysis provides maximum opportunity for the building designer to achieve the best energy savings, LCEA should be deployed with certain constraints and a prescribed approach, as recommended in my paper and summarised here, in order to provide a specific focus on the performance of building fabric, as well as to contribute to a meaningful data set which can serve as a benchmark for future retrofits.

 Take a look at my poster, awarded the Best Poster prize at the 2019 EGIS Postgraduate Symposium.